oracle/node-oracledb/INSTALL.md

 code utility is required for this method.

 Build node-oracledb from source code by changing the package specifier so that `npm` downloads from GitHub.
-For example, to install the code from the GitHub tag `v5.2.0-dev`, use a `package.json` dependency like:
+For example, to install the current development code from the GitHub main branch, use a `package.json` dependency like:

 ```
 "dependencies": {
-   "oracledb": "oracle/node-oracledb#v5.2.0-dev"
+   "oracledb": "oracle/node-oracledb#main"
 },
 ```

 Alternatively, use the command:

 ```
-npm install oracle/node-oracledb#v5.2.0-dev
+npm install oracle/node-oracledb#main
 ```

-To install the current code on the master branch, use `oracle/node-oracledb#master`.
+To install from a tag, use the tag name like:
+`oracle/node-oracledb#v5.2.0-dev`.

 These commands will download, compile and install node-oracledb.
 Due to the slow download of source code from GitHub, it may take some time before